o-200/code_generator/README.md

 ## Overview

-As noted above, this gem .
+As noted above, this gem helps to create large domains of data (objects and their interfaces).
 The projects source tree is pretty simple.
 All of the resources are stored in theirs separate module, so it does code readability much cleaner.

 ## Installation